 fat + sugar = slow sugar

-Another thing, the darker the chocolate is, the less sugar is usually contains.
-But as you saw in the infographic, that doesn’t mean less fat.
-The good news is, the fat contained in the cocoa butter is quite ok for your health (it’s a type of fat with low impact on cholesterol).
+Another thing, the darker the chocolate is, the less sugar it usually contains.
+But as you saw in the infographic, that doesn't mean less fat.
+The good news is, the fat contained in the cocoa butter is quite ok for your health (it's a type of fat with low impact on cholesterol).
 The flavanols included may even contribute to good cardiovascular health.

 Not all chocolates are born equal though.
 Quality matters.
 Avoid chocolates enriched with fat other than cocoa butter (like palm oil, which is way more impactful on cholesterol and arteries), fancy flavor mixes (added chamallow or stuffed with milky products) and all artificial aroma, coloring and so on.
 Better quality means a much nicer tasting experience, so you might as well make the effort.
-Less ingredients are better.
+Fewer ingredients are better.

 Diabetic Easter Egg - Does one fit best?

 For this question, I had some fun preparing a small game for you.
 Before you start, you have to know that Easter Eggs are probably the most sugary chocolate you can find.
 I would recommend you get into the mastery of cover chocolate and create your own!
 It's much more rewarding and so much better for you.

 The point of this game is to identify the brand of Easter Egg in the graphic based only on its nutritional qualities.
 Match the eggs with their brands and you're a champ!
 Here are the choices: - Cadbury's Creme Eggs - Ferrero Rocher Hazelnut Mini Eggs - Kinder Mini Easter Eggs

 Don't be tricked - there's no such thing as diabetic chocolate.
 It's better to get your hands on some great quality dark chocolate (aim for 70% cocoa or more) and enjoy it in moderation.